The UT researchers below work on varied aspects of caves ranging from geology and biology of caves.

 Short Biography: Dr. Ernest Lundelius is well known for his paleontological work in central Texas and Australia.
 He made major contributions as the Director of the Vertebrate Paleontology Laboratory as he began an initiative to catalog the fossil collections in a computer database.
 Dr. Lundelius remains an active researcher and continues to work with students and to do field work.

-United States Geological Study Hydrogeologist
+United States Geological Survey Hydrogeologist

 Short Biography: Dr. Barbara Mahler is a Research Hydrologist with the Water Resources